The Next Time – a study guide

 Judith Woolf, Henry James: The Major Novels, Cambridge University Press, 1991.

 Ruth Yeazell (ed), Henry James: A Collection of Critical Essays, Longmans, 1994.

 Other works by Henry James

-Washington Square (1880) is a superb early short novel – the tale of a young girl whose future happiness is being controlled by her strict authoritarian father.
-She has a handsome young suitor – but her father disapproves of him, seeing him as an opportunist and a fortune hunter.
-There is a battle of wills – all conducted within the confines of their elegant town house.
+Washington Square (1880) is a superb early short novel, It’s the tale of a young girl whose future happiness is being controlled by her strict authoritarian (but rather witty) father.
+She is rather reserved, but has a handsome young suitor.
+However, her father disapproves of him, seeing him as an opportunist and a fortune hunter.
+There is a battle of wills – all conducted within the confines of their elegant New York town house.
 Who wins out in the end?
-You will be surprised by the outcome.
-This is a masterpiece of social commentary, with a sensitive picture of a woman’s life.
-Buy the book here
+You will probably be surprised by the outcome.
+This is a masterpiece of social commentary, offering a sensitive picture of a young woman’s life.

 The Aspern Papers (1888) is a psychological drama set in Venice which centres on the tussle for control of a great writer’s correspondence.
 An elderly lady, ex-lover of the writer, seeks a husband for her daughter.
 But the potential purchaser of the papers is a dedicated bachelor.
 Money is also at stake – but of course not discussed overtly.
 There is a refined battle of wills between them.
 Who will win in the end?
 As usual, James keeps the reader guessing.
 The novella is a masterpiece of subtle narration, with an ironic twist in its outcome.
 This collection of stories also includes three of his accomplished long short stories – The Private Life, The Middle Years, and The Death of the Lion.